 A social phenomenon is sweeping the world.
-From Kenya to the UK, people are living alone in increasing numbers.
+From Kenya to the United Kingdom, people are living alone in increasing numbers.
 These aren't temporary situations, like students or recent graduates.
 In fact, those living alone are more likely to remain in that situation than any other group except married couples.

-In the US, 28% of all households are people living alone.
+In the United States, 28 percent of all households are people living alone.
 Worldwide, more people are living alone than at any other time in history.
 Living alone appears to be tied to a market economy (people move around in the pursuit of better jobs), the welfare state (growing old is no longer a sentence to poverty without children to support you) and the women's movement (there is less need to be dependent upon men for support).

 Klinenberg's research doesn't turn up lonely people or social isolates.
 He writes that "people who live alone compensate by becoming more socially active than those who live with others and that cities with high numbers of singletons enjoy a thriving public culture."